orthopteroid/ganesha-blue/README.md

 ## Approach

-The solver uses a method known as
- [stochastic remainder selection](https://en.wikipedia.org/wiki/Stochastic_universal_sampling) but with code to factor out the 'best mate' to prevent population saturation.
+The solver leverages the GPU's ability to perform parallel-prefix-sum in a method known as [stochastic remainder selection](https://en.wikipedia.org/wiki/Stochastic_universal_sampling) but with code to factor out the 'best mate' to prevent population saturation.
 Ganesha-blue uses double-buffered populations split into 3 segments each (in addition to the solitary 'best mate'